saltsthlm/protips/arrowFunctions.md

 That's quite a difference!

 ## Functions and arrow functions in callbacks.
-The most important usecase where the abbreviation of functions become handy is when we declare it as callback functions.
+the most important usecase where the abbreviation of functions become handy is when we declare it as callback functions.

 Let's try it on the `.forEach` function. `.forEach` is a function on arrays that gets called once per item in the array.
 It takes a callback that gives you the element.